mendix/docs/content/studio/publishing-app.md

 ## 4 Viewing Your App {#viewing-your-app}

 After you have published your app, you are able to instantly view it in your browser or on a mobile device.
-You can also invite users to your app.
+You can also invite users to your app and manage app users.
 For more information on user roles and managing users, see the [Managing App Users](settings-security#managing-app-users) section in *Security, Roles & Permissions*.

 ### 4.1 Viewing Your App in a Browser